FAC7/READMEs/week2/jasmine/README.md

 ![Jasmine](https://upload.wikimedia.org/wikipedia/en/2/22/Logo_jasmine.svg)

-Jamsine is a behaviour-driven development (BDD) framework for testing JavaScript.
+Jasmine is a behaviour-driven development (BDD) framework for testing JavaScript.
 It doesn't need the DOM and can run anywhere JavaScript can run.

 One way to think of BDD is basically writing tests in a more descriptive, sentence like style.
 One of the great things about Jasmine is that: